 A versatile hunter and excellent household pet, the German Shorthaired Pointer has increased in popularity in recent years.
-The breed is smart and eager to please and does well with kids and other pets.
+The breed is intelligent and eager to please and does well with kids and other pets.

 With a history as a field dog, the German Shorthaired Pointer likes to stay busy and work hard, so make sure he gets lots of exercise.
 His coat, which can be liver or liver and white in color, sheds quite heavily, so make sure you have a lint roller on hand!

 Training & Temperament

 German Shorthaired Pointer Exercise

 German Shorthaired Pointers need a lot of exercise.
 They’re great dogs for running with or taking swimming.
 They do well with various dog sports.
-You’ll want to keep them in a contained – safe area when off-leash as they have a drive to chase.
+You’ll want to keep them in a contained – safe area when off-leash as they have the drive to chase.

 German Shorthaired Pointer Grooming